taura/build_env/README.md

 cp hosts.csv.template hosts.csv
 cp users.csv.template users.csv
 ```
 and edit `hosts.csv` and `users.csv` as you need them.
-At minimum, you need to list IP addresses of the host.
+At minimum, you need to list IP addresses of the hosts.
 See below for more details

 5. GO!
 ```